CLICK HERE TO SCHEDULE A VIRTUAL BOOK CLUB MEETING! CLICK HERE TO SCHEDULE A VIRTUAL BOOK CLUB MEETING!

 Donna Scott

 England, 1643.
-As the Civil War tears the country apart, alliances, enemies, and lovers are formed.
-Chaucer Award First Place Winner & CIBA Best Book Award.
+As the Civil War tears the country apart, a tangled web of alliances, enemies, and lovers is formed—but not without great risk.

 Coming Soon from Donna Scott